On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: The proof of the main theorem

 $ $ \textbf{Proof of Proposition 1.} $ $

 Our intention here is to show that for $\g'(2^{-j})>2^{-m}$ we have that

 $ $

-Our proof will be split in two\footnote{See the Appendix for a a more elaborate discussion of why we have two different case in this proof.} cases according with the relative size of $\g'(2^{-j})$ and $2^{-m}$.
-More precisely we have
+Our proof will be split in two cases in accordance with the relative size of $\g'(2^{-j})$ and $2^{-m}$.
+(See the Appendix for a a more elaborate discussion of why we have two different cases in this proof.)

 $ $ \textbf{First regime: $2^{m}\,\g'(2^{-j})$ ``small".} $ $

 For this scenario, as described in Section 4, we will use the following discretization of our operator:

 Using the dual identity